digitalocean/terraform-provider-digitalocean/website/docs/r/project.html.markdown

 You can group resources (like Droplets, Spaces, Load Balancers, domains, and Floating IPs) in ways that align with the applications you host on DigitalOcean.

-The following resources can be associated with a project:
+The following resource types can be associated with a project:

-* Droplet
-* Load Balancer
+* Database Clusters
-* Domain
+* Domains
-* Volume
+* Droplets
 * Floating IP
+* Load Balancers
 * Spaces Bucket
+* Volume

 **Note:** A Terrafrom managed project cannot be set as a default project.